-You need this Creamy Chickpea Curry in your life.
+You need this Chickpea Curry Recipe in your life.

 1) Matt and I have morphed into avid gardeners.
 Okay fine, Matt is the avid gardener.
 (I try not to kill anything.)
 After reading a book on heirloom tomatoes I am determined to hone my gardening skills.
 I can

-2) The obvious health benefits: Someone’s Cholesterol is high.
-It’s not mine, which feels a bit ironic considering Matt’s more likely to order a grilled chicken salad when we eat out.
+2) The incredible health benefits.
+Someone around here's cholesterol is high.
+It's not mine, which feels a bit ironic considering Matt's more likely to order a grilled chicken salad when we eat out.
 Me?
 The bacon jam and cheddar burger with special sauce and french fries.

 3) They taste amazing.
 Sometimes I am just plain tired of meat.
 (I said sometimes.
 See number two for reference) It's pretty incredible how you can transform vegetables into something so delicious.